 Calendula officinalis.
-Pacific Beauty Mix Organic Calendula seeds are CERTIFIED ORGANIC!
 Semi-double flowers glow in warm apricot, cream, gold, and shades of yellow offering a brilliant range of coloured blooms.
-They have long stems, excellent for cutting.
+Pacific Beauty Mix have long stems, excellent for cutting.
 Sun or partial shade works well for these bright annual flowers.
 Tear the edible petals off and sprinkle them over summer meals.
 Most Calendula varieties require little care once established, so they are a good candidate for xeriscaping.
 While they may self sow, they are easy to control, so will not become weedy.
 Deadhead spent flowers for the tidiest look.
-This blend grows 30-60cm (12-24″) tall.
+This blend grows 30-60cm (12-24") tall.

 Annual flowers also known as English marigolds or pot marigolds.
 Calendula repels a number of bad nematodes in the soil, but may attract slugs.
 Plant with tomatoes and asparagus.
 Follow along with this handy How to Grow Calendula Guide and grow some sunshine in your garden this summer.

 Exposure: Full sun to partial shade

 Direct sow in early spring (around the end of February on the coast), when light frost is still a possibility and continue to sow until early summer for fall flowers.
 Calendula is easiest from direct sowing, but can also be started indoors late February to mid-March for transplanting in April.
 If starting indoors, maintain darkness and a soil temperature of 21°C (70°F) until germination occurs in 6-14 days, and then supply bright light to keep seedlings compact.
 Or direct sow in early autumn in Zones 8-10.